-Having coverage under a different private health insurance plan or a government health plan from your home country does not make you eligible to Opt Out of iMED.
-More information on opt-out eligibility can be found on our iMed page.
+Having coverage under a different private health insurance plan or a government health plan from your home country does not make you eligible to opt-out of iMED.
+See opt-out eligibility for more information.

 Planning your Budget

-It is important to be aware of the cost of living in British Columbia, and the costs involved with travelling to Canada, paying for housing, food, tourism, personal items and other things that may come up.
+It is important to plan your budget when you travel to British Columbia (BC) and to be aware of the cost of living, the costs involved with travelling to Canada, paying for housing, food, tourism, personal items and other things that may come up.

 - Return flight costs